surabhijain123/Python-Microservices-framework/README.md

   - Geodjango module listens to the queue and updates the changes in the database

 #### 4. Nginx
   - Nginx acts as the loadbalancer.
-2 instances of the 'api' app is created on porst 8000 and 8005.
-Nginx re-routes the requests to the 2 ports running on the same server (can be changed to apps runniing on different servers).
+2 instances of the 'api' app is created on ports 8000 and 8005.
+Nginx re-routes the requests to the 2 ports running on the same server (can be changed to apps running on different servers).
 In case, if an instance is down, the other server serves the requests.

 ## RUN THE APPLICATION
 - Download the repository